Vibe Coding Meta (VIBECODER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Vibe Coding Meta Historical Price

-According to the latest data gathered on Vibe Coding Meta live price page, the current price of Vibe Coding Meta is 0USD.
+According to the latest data gathered on Vibe Coding Meta live price page, the current price of Vibe Coding Meta is 0.000050USD.
 The circulating supply of Vibe Coding Meta(VIBECODER) is

 In the past 24 hours, Vibe Coding Meta has shown a price movement of